adz21c/Periturf/docs/UsingPeriturf.md

 ## Setup

-An *Environment* is the central entity through which any alterations of mock services will happen.
-Create an *Environment* by calling the static *Setup* method.
+An *environment* is the central entity through which any alterations of mock services will happen.
+Create an *environment* by calling the static *setup* method.

 ```csharp
 var env = Environment.Setup(s => { });
 ```

-During *Setup* you define each mock service you require, these are referred to as *Components*.
-These components run on *Hosts*, which are the entities that an *Environment* will *Start* to bring the mock services to life and *Stop* to remove them.
-In the below example we create a WebApp *Component* running on a generic host.
+During *setup* you define each mock service you require, these are referred to as *components*.
+These components run on *Hosts*, which are the entities that an *environment* will *start* to bring the mock services to life and *stop* to remove them.
+In the below example we create a WebApp *component* running on a generic host.

 ```csharp
 var env = Environment.Setup(e =>